patrickquoc/Club2.0-Mobile/README.md

 ﻿# Club2.0-Mobile

-This is the mobile client of Club2.0
+This is the mobile client of our diploma thesis Club2.0.